woody-bfdi-irl/woody-bfdi-irl/README.md

  ⸝⸝ if youre in the osc fandom PLEASE interact !! it would be lovely to talk with you :)

- ⸝⸝ please gift me any woody skins !!/nf i LOOVE having gifts :)
+ ⸝⸝ please gift me any woody skins !!/nf i LOOVE having gifts ^q^